Tongseng

-Tongseng is an Indonesian goat meat, mutton or beef stew dish in curry-like soup with vegetables and kecap manis (sweet soy sauce).
-Tongseng is commonly found in Indonesian region of Central Java; from Surakarta to Yogyakarta.
-However, it is believed that dish was originated from Klego district in Boyolali, Central Java.
+Tongseng is an Indonesian goat meat, mutton or beef stew dish in curry-like soup, with vegetables and kecap manis (sweet soy sauce).
+Tongseng is commonly found in the Indonesian region of Central Java; from Surakarta to Yogyakarta.
+However, it is believed that the dish originated from Klego district in Boyolali, Central Java.

 Ingredients and cooking method

-The term tongseng derived from Javanese term osengan which refer to "stir frying" to describes its cooking method.
-It also refer to the "seng" friction sounds of metal frying spoon against metal wok.
+The term tongseng is derived from the Javanese term osengan, "stir frying," referring to its cooking method.
+It also describes the "seng" sound of the metal frying spoon hitting the metal wok.

-The soup is made of ground mixture of garlic, shallot, black pepper, ginger, coriander, galangal, daun salam (Indonesian bay leaves), and lemongrass sauteed with palm oil until it gets aromatic.
-The diced meat then poured into the sauteed mixture until cooked.
-Usually the uncooked goat meat from sate kambing (goat satay) are used.
-Add water until it boiled and add sweet soy sauce with tamarind juice.
-After the boiled mixture reduces, shredded cabbages and sliced tomato are add to add fresh and crisp texture.
-Some versions are prepared using coconut milk.
-Slices of bird's eye chili might be added for those who prefers extra hot and spicy tongseng soup.
+The soup is made up of a ground mixture of garlic, shallot, black pepper, ginger, coriander, galangal, daun salam (Indonesian bay leaves), and lemongrass sauteed with palm oil until aromatic.
+The diced meat is then added into the sauteed mixture and cooked.
+Usually, raw goat meat from sate kambing (lamb satay) is used.
+Water is then added until it boils.
+Then, sweet soy sauce and tamarind are added.
+After the water is reduced, shredded cabbages and sliced tomato are added to create a fresh and crisp texture.
+Some versions of tongseng are made with coconut milk.
+Slices of bird's eye chili are added for a hot and spicy version.

 Tongseng is usually served with hot steamed rice.
-The soup of tongseng is similar to gulai soup, however gulai is cooked without sweet soy sauce while tongseng mostly appears in brownish gold colour because of the addition of sweet soy sauce.
-Gulai usually uses beef's offal while tongseng usually only uses meat (goat, lamb, mutton or beef).
+The soup of tongseng is similar to gulai soup; however, gulai is cooked without sweet soy sauce while the addition of sweet soy sauce in tongseng gives it a brown or gold appearance.
+Gulai usually uses beef offal while tongseng usually only uses meat (goat, lamb, mutton or beef).